thonymg/wagtail-starter-kit/README.md

 You'll need to run `make superuser` separately.

-If you haven't made changes to the configuration the app will have available the following services for use in development:
+If you haven't changed `.env` the app will default to:

-- Use sqlite as the database
+- Use SQLite as the database
 - A mail utility will be available at [http://localhost:8025](http://localhost:8025)
 - A database management utility will be available at [http://localhost:8080](http://localhost:8080)